SajidHameed223/Food-Web/README.md

 - [📝 License](#license)

-# 📖 [Mobile-portfolio]<a name=""></a>
+# 📖 [Food-Web]<a name=""></a>

-This project is about building a portfolio website - specifically about the mobile first usage.
-By giving a glance to this project you can understand the usage of flexbox container and flexbox items.The second  miltstone of the portfolio project(Desktop-Version using media quries) has been achieved and added!
+This project is about building a Online Fruit Shop website - specifically about the mobile first usage.
+By giving a glance to this project you can understand the usage of Bootstrap container.

 ## 🛠 Built With <a name="built-with"></a>